Skip to content

 Telemetry Dependencies

 This simple use of cargo add above assumes the above dependencies always work well at all given versions, but this is not always true.
-You might see multiple versions of tonic in cargo tree (which won't work), and due to different release cycles and pins, you might not be able to upgrade opentelemetry dependencies immediately.
-For working combinations see for instance the pins in controller-rs.
+You might see multiple versions of opentelemetry libs / tonic in cargo tree (which might not work), and due to different release cycles and pins, you might not be able to upgrade opentelemetry dependencies immediately.
+For working combinations see for instance the pins in controller-rs + examples in tracing-opentelemetry.

 Setting up the layer and configuring the collector follows fundamentally the same process: